zvjaceslavs/intshare/Zabbix/template_meraki_access_points_status/5.4/README.md

 # Meraki Access Points

-## Description

-## Overview As I did not find any template to monitor my Meraki APs on the Meraki CLoud, here you are a template proposal I made.
-I have tested on my zabbix server and it works. the idea is to find all Meraki APs in the Cloud (SNMPv2-SMI::enterprises.29671.1.1.4.1.2) And each Meraki AP status (SNMPv2-SMI::enterprises.29671.1.1.4.1.3) (0-Down, 1-UP) With a Discovery List I add each AP as a Item Prototype and create a High trigger proto for each status.
-To make it work you must enable SNMP read on your MERAKI cloud: <https://documentation.meraki.com/zGeneral_Administration/Monitoring_and_Reporting/SNMP_Overview_and_Configuration> The Template Needs as well a MACRO: {$SNMP _MERAKI _COMMUNITY} for the SNMP Comunity ## Author amendez

 ## Overview

 As I did not find any template to monitor my Meraki APs on the Meraki CLoud, here you are a template proposal I made.